joseeden/joeden/docs/018-Observability/010-Prometheus/033-PushGateway.md

 This will push the metric `batch_job_duration_seconds` with a value of `3.14` to the PushGateway.

-## Verify Push in Prometheus

-Prometheus should now scrape the metrics from the PushGateway and make them available for monitoring and alerting.

-1. After the batch job pushes metrics to PushGateway, go to the Prometheus web UI.
-2. Use the Prometheus query interface to query for metrics from the batch job, such as `batch_job_duration_seconds`.

 ## Examples: Sending HTTP Requests

 1. Push metric "example_metric 1234" with a job label of `{job="db_backup"}.